 Step 1.
 Format the USB stick and create the TeslaCam folder

-If you want to make it easier for yourself, PureTesla sells a ready to use USB which comes pre-formatted:
+If you want to make it easier for yourself, PureTesla sells a TeslaCam for iOS Bundle which comes preformatted and ready to be plugged in to start recording.

 If you prefer to do it yourself, here’s how you do it: